HannahIgboke/Building-a-RAG-System/README.md

 You can find the paper [here](https://arxiv.org/pdf/2404.07143.pdf).

+# 🛠 Tech stack
+- Langchain
+- ChromaDB
+- Streamlit

-And the complete code implementation here.
+Find the complete code implementation here.

+Compares the models: Infini-Transformer, and Transformer-XL.